Improved Decision Rule Approximations for Multi-Stage Robust Optimization via Copositive Programming

 In all numerical experiments, we generate $25$ random instances of the inventory control problem with $P = 4$ products.
+We utilize the mechanism in~\cite{Georghiou.Wiesemann.Kuhn.2015} to set up the parameters and to generate the random instances.
 We set backlogging and inventory holding costs identically to $C_b = C_h = 0.2$.
 We further set the initial inventory level to $I_{0,p} = 0$ and the inventory capacity to $\bar I = 24$.
 We sample the factor loadings $\alpha_{1,p}, \alpha_{2,p}, \alpha_{3,p}, \alpha_{4,p}$ and $\beta_{1,p}, \beta_{2,p}, \beta_{3,p}, \beta_{4,p}$ uniformly from the interval~$[-1,1]$.
 As problem \eqref{equ:inventory} has non-fixed recourse, we employ linear decision rules, and further enhance them by applying the piecewise scheme discussed in Section~\ref{sec:enhanced}, where the folding directions are described by the standard basis vectors $\mathbf e_\ell$, $\ell\in[4]$.
 This gives rise to a semidefinite approximation which results from replacing the copositive cone $\COP(\K)$ in the equivalent copositive program with the inner approximation $\IA(\K)$ defined in (\ref{equ:innercone}).
 We compare our scheme~(PLDR) with the one proposed by Ben-Tal et al.~(BGGN)~where we replace the cone $\COP(\K)$ with the inner approximation $\AS(\K)$ defined in~(\ref{equ:ascone}), and with polynomial decision rule scheme of degree~$3$ (PDR3).

 We test the different schemes on problem instances with planning horizons $T = 1$, $3$, $6$, $9$, $12$, $15$, $18$, $21$, and $24$.
 Table \ref{tab:inventory_value} reports the relative gaps between the optimal values of PLDR and those of the other two schemes, while Table \ref{tab:inventory_time} shows the average computation times for the three approximation schemes.
 Note that PDR3 can only solve instances up to $T = 3$ before it starts experiencing numerical issues.
 As illustrated in~Table \ref{tab:inventory_value}, the relative gap between PLDR and BGGN increases dramatically with the planning horizon, where the largest average improvement of $191.2\%$ is observed for $T=24$.
 Meanwhile, PLDR can generate the same results as PDR3 in the case of $T=1$, and remain very close to PDR3 for $T=3$.
 As illustrated in these tables, our proposed copositive scheme can return solutions that are of very high quality without sacrificing much computational effort.